LordVertice/LordVertice/README.md

 &nbsp;
 ***
 ### achtung
-*the section below likely contains more complex data than you are equipped for.*
+*the section below likely contains more complex data than you are prepared for.*
 ***recommendation:** make necessary adjustments and continue forward, or [return](#information-on-lord-vertice) now.*
 ***
 &nbsp;